ArvinJoelV/Food-Calorie-Detection-Health-Tracking-System/README.md

 AI-powered application that helps users understand what they’re eating — simply by uploading an image of their plate.

-It detects and analyzes food items in real-time, calculates total calories and nutrients, compares the intake with the user’s health goals, and then provides smart recommendations:
+It detects and analyzes food items in real-time, calculates total calories and nutrients, compares the intake with the user’s health goals.

-If you’ve eaten too much, it suggests exercises to burn extra calories.

-If you’ve eaten too little, it recommends foods to bridge the gap.

-It also includes exercise pose detection to track your real-time workouts, count repetitions, and adjust your calorie balance accordingly.

 Whether you're tracking your fitness, managing weight, or just curious about your meal — this app gives you full insight and control, all in an engaging and interactive experience.

 ✨ KEY FEATURES

-✔️ Upload food image via AR/VR (Meta Quest or camera)
+✔️ Upload food image

 ✔️ Detect food items on the plate using YOLOv11